Meatfucker/metatron2/README.md

 ![metatron2](/assets/wordgenexample.png)

+* Supports a 7B or 13B llm for configurable vram usage needs.
+See the usebigllm setting in settings.cfg.
 * Can be directly chatted with by tagging it or using /wordgen.
 * Negative prompts are also supported via /wordgen
 * Can summarize chatroom messages with /summarize